 Taking a road trip in an electric vehicle initially seems like an impossible venture.
 But, with some flexibility and some planning, its not only doable, its enjoyable.
 The biggest concern though: are there enough charging stations and where do you find them?

 Luckily there are more than 17,000 publicly available charging stations throughout the nation’s 50 states, accounting for over 50,000 individual charging outlets.
 Here are some of the top resources for locating chargers while on the road, especially if you’re planning a road trip like us.

 Just like searching for any other location, Google Maps will identify locations of electric vehicle chargers.
 Enter your start and end addresses and then type “Supercharger” and have Google find superchargers on the map along your route.
 Pick a good one (or more if needed) as waypoints.
 This is the most basic of search options available and does not provide route recommendations, time estimates or anything like that.

-Go Anywhere is available on Tesla’s website and is intended to mimic its in car navigation system without all the bells and whistles.
+Go Anywhere is available on Tesla’s website and is intended to mimic its in-car navigation system without all the bells and whistles.
 This is the tool we used as a starting point for planning our trip.
 The Tesla Go Anywhere trip planner can tell you where you’ll need to charge and how long you need to drive based on both the route and the particular Tesla you’re driving.
-This simple tool is simple for a reason – the Tesla navigation system tells you everything you need to know while you’re on the road from where you should go to how fast you should drive to reach your destination.
-But for the planning ahead side of things it falls short because you can’t see alternative chargers, non Tesla Superchargers or things to do in the area.
+This simple tool is simple for a reason – the Tesla navigation system tells you everything you need to know while you’re on the road from where you should go, to how fast you should drive to reach your destination.
+But the planning ahead side of things falls short because you can’t see alternative chargers, non-Tesla Superchargers or things to do in the area.